Arghajit47/playwright-pulse/README.md

 ## 🙌🏼 Thank you

-Special Thanks to [@suman-vishwakarma](https://www.linkedin.com/in/suman-vishwakarma-426108185/) and [@sagnik-ghosh](https://www.linkedin.com/in/sagnikghosh99/), for continuous UAT feedback.
+Special Thanks to [@Suman Vishwakarma](https://www.linkedin.com/in/suman-vishwakarma-426108185/), for continuous UAT feedback.

 ---